julelang/manual/src/comptime/comptime-matching.md

 fn main() {
     const match {
     | false | false:
-        outln("foo")
+        println("foo")
     | true | false:
-        outln("bar")
+        println("bar")
     |:
-        outln("baz")
+        println("baz")
     }
 }
 ```
 Since the expression is not given in the example above, it will be mapped to true.
-As a result of this matching, the case containing the `outln("bar")` call will be matched.
+As a result of this matching, the case containing the `println("bar")` call will be matched.

 If you give it an expression, it will match that expression.
 As said, this expression must be a type that supports equality checking, that is, the `==` operator.